smm3000/CV/README.md

  **Team Player**

-* Worked in a number of diverse teams across different projects throughout my career - I enjoy joining and working alongside different teams.
-In both of my previous roles I have also been lucky enough to lead on projects/teams and worked on large cross-functional teams.
-During my time at Makers, I was lucky enough to work on a number of projects with different teams.
+* Worked in a number of diverse teams across different projects throughout my career - I enjoy working alongside different teams.
+In both of my previous roles I have been lucky enough to lead on projects/teams.
+During my time at Makers, I was able to apply this skill whilst working in a group of software developers towards a project objective.

 **Attention to detail**

-* Throughout my previous career roles - attention to detail has been an important skill which I have been able to develop throughout my career.
+* Throughout my previous career - attention to detail has been an important skill which I have been able to develop throughout my career.
 This is in part due to the compliance and technical nature of working in high-pressure finance teams.
 This skill was equally important during my time at Makers and has helped whilst I have been learning software development.

 **Enjoy Learning**

 * I thrive on learning new things & understanding how things work.
-During my time at KPMG I had to take external professional qualification exams and have experience in learning new things.
-Whilst at Makers I've really enjoyed learning new technologies and tools, during my final project at Makers - I was able to begin learning a new tech stack which was an exciting experience.
+During my time at KPMG I had to take external professional qualification exams and have experience in learning and developing whilst working.
+Whilst at Makers I've really enjoyed learning new technologies and tools, during my final project - I was able to learn and apply a new tech stack which was an exciting experience.

 **Analytical Mindset**